-If your team is on Google Workspace, chances are you’ve encountered Google Apps Scripts (GAS) - a simple yet powerful way to build automation directly into your Google ecosystem, powering up Google Sheets, Drive, Gmail, and more.
-With a bit of developer know-how (or some elbow grease), you can build useful and versatile automations for your business.
+If your team is on Google Workspace, you've probably come across Google Apps Scripts (GAS) - a simple yet powerful tool to build automations directly into your Google ecosystem, powering up Google Sheets, Drive, Gmail, etc. With a bit of developer know-how (and some elbow grease), you can build useful and versatile automations for your business.

-However, like many automation tools, the sky is not the limit, and you should be aware of the most important limitations you will face when building Apps Scripts.
-Apps Scripts are subject to hard limits and quotas, which are crucial to understand when building bulk automation solutions like mass folder and file copying or bulk folder operations.
+However, like many automation tools, the sky is not the limit, and you should be aware of the biggest limitations you will face when building Apps Scripts.
+Apps Scripts are subject to hard limits and quotas, which are crucial to understand when building workflows involving bulk folders and files and long-running operations.

 There are a bunch of Apps Scripts quotas and limits that Google imposes, and depending on whether you have a Consumer account or Workspace account, could be a huge pain down the track.
 Below are the most common limits faced and how they work.

-Google Apps Scripts run in a synchronous execution model by nature, meaning each script executes step-by-step within a single thread.
-You typically would need to wait for each request to complete first before making the next one.
+Google Apps Scripts run in a synchronous execution model by nature, meaning each script executes step-by-step in a single thread.
+That means you need to wait for each request to complete first before making the next one.

 This design simplifies simple automations, but limits parallelism, throughput, and execution time, making Apps Script unsuitable for high-concurrency or long-running workloads.